MHickey2/EssenChelle-Oils/README.md

 - Anyone who wishes to buy EssenChelle Oil Products.
 - Anyone who has interest in joining the EssenCHelle Oil community and wants to learn more about our range of products.
 - anyone who wants to use essential oils in their home and are looking for essential oil burners.
-- anyone who wants to use massage techniques and wants massage oils that will be therapeutic.
+- anyone who wants to offer massage services or use massage oils for personal use and are looking for specific blends for therapeutic uses.
+- anyone who would want to avail of special offer products which are related to essential oils.

  <br/>

 ### 3. Site User Profile

 The user is really anyone who has an interest in holistic health.
 They either have had some experience with essential oils or are new to Essential Oils and want to learn more about them and how to integrate them into their lives.
 They may want to buy products from the site or read blogs that have a focus on the benefits and the uses for the featured oils.
+They may also be interested in special offers related to essential oils and would like to browse the site for current deals within the site.

 <br/>